-There is particularly strong cultural, scientific and technical cooperation between France and Belgium due to the proximity of the two countries in many areas.
+There is particularly strong cultural, scientific and technical cooperation between France and Belgium due to the proximity of the two countries.

-France and Belgium have established many forms of cooperation in the cultural, linguistic and academic fields.
-In this respect, the devolution of most cultural, linguistic, scientific and academic powers to the communities has led Franco-Belgian cooperation arrangements to be updated through agreements with the federated entities (agreements between France and the French-speaking Community in Belgium, the Flemish Community and the German-speaking Community in 1999 and 2000).
-In practice, cooperation actors from the two countries meet as often as possible in a spirit of pragmatism and efficiency.
-Projects are initiated and developed with partners from different regions and language communities.
+The devolution of most educational, cultural, linguistic, scientific and academic powers to the communities has led Franco-Belgian cooperation arrangements to be updated through agreements with the federated entities (agreements between France and the French-speaking Community in Belgium, the Flemish Community and the German-speaking Community in 1999 and 2000).

-Strengthening Francophonie and the French language is an important priority, particularly in Flanders and the German-speaking community (educational activities and teacher training, support for increasing staff numbers at the French lycée in Antwerp through the planned introduction of a bilingual stream).
+Strengthening Francophonie and the French language is an important priority in our cooperation, particularly in Flanders and the German-speaking community (educational activities and teacher training, support for increasing staff numbers at the French lycée in Antwerp and introduction of a bilingual stream).
+A Memorandum of Understanding concerning language and education cooperation between the Flemish Government and the French Government was concluded on 29 May 2017 at the Lycée Français International in Anvers.
 In Brussels, the Bruxelles Europe Alliance Française provides French lessons, with particular focus on training European civil servants and diplomats based in the city.

-With a 620km-long shared border, 25,000 French residents who travel to work in Belgium every day and 5,000 Belgian residents working in France, there is intensive and long-standing and cross-border cooperation between French and Belgium regions.
-This cooperation, however, is not obvious due to the lack of a genuine space for institutional discussions on cross-border cooperation or border issues at intergovernmental level, as is the case with Luxembourg, for example.
+With a 620km shared border, 25,000 French residents who travel to work in Belgium every day, and 5,000 Belgian residents working in France, there is intensive and long-standing cross-border cooperation between French and Belgian regions.
+This cooperation, however, is not obvious due to the lack of a genuine institutional forum for discussions on cross-border cooperation.

-Police and customs cooperation between France and Belgium is growing steadily.
-It is based on an agreement signed on 5 March 2001 which led to the inauguration of a Police and Customs Co-operation Centre (PCCC) in Tournai, in early September 2002.
-A new agreement was signed by the Belgian and French Interior Ministers, Joëlle Milquet et Manuel Valls on 18 March 2013 in order to grant the joint police patrols increased powers (exercise by the Belgian and French police within the framework of joint patrols, their operational expertise, including powers of arrest, when they are in the territory of the other party).
-The territorial scope of the agreement has been extended to the entire territory of Belgium and the French departments of Marne, Pas-de-Calais, Moselle, Somme, Nord, Aisne, Ardennes, Meuse and Meurthe-et-Moselle.
-This Agreement, ratified by Belgium, was approved by the French Parliament in July 2015.
+Police and customs cooperation between France and Belgium is based on an agreement signed on 5 March 2001 creating a Police and Customs Co-operation Centre (PCCC) in Tournai.
+A new agreement was signed by the Belgian and French Interior Ministers on 18 March 2013 in order to grant joint police patrols increased powers (joint patrols, and powers of arrest in the territory of the other party).

-In the hospital sector, following the 2005 framework agreement signed in Mouscron, a circuit of cross-border access to hospitals in the region was set up and continues to grow.
-Furthermore, on 21 December 2011, France and Wallonia signed a framework agreement granting French people with disabilities access to specialized care facilities in the Walloon region, which entered into force on 1 March 2014.
+In the hospital sector, following the 2005 framework agreement signed in Mouscron, cross-border access to hospitals in the region has been established.
+Furthermore, on 21 December 2011, France and Wallonia signed a framework agreement granting French people with disabilities access to specialized care facilities in Wallonia, which entered into force on 1 March 2014.